 Stats Prep: Intro to Basic Quantitative Methods is a non-credit course that prepares students who are required to take University of Windsor’s SOSC 2500 Basic Quantitative Methods in the Social Sciences class (or other similar).

-The live, online instruction teaches core concepts of basic quantitative methods, and helps students understand key mathematical concepts, complete practice questions, and build their confidence.
+The virtual instruction teaches core concepts of basic quantitative methods, and helps students understand key mathematical concepts, complete practice questions, and build their confidence.
 This course should be taken one or two semesters before enrolling in SOSC 2500 Basic Quantitative Methods credit class.

 In a four-week series, students will be introduced to descriptive and inferential techniques used in quantitative social research.
 Topics include graphing basics, counting principles, probability, normal distribution, Poisson distribution, Binomial distribution, geometric distribution, confidence intervals and hypothesis testing.